wahaj4311/azure-static-website/README.md

-# Static Website Hosting with Azure Storage and CDN
+# Azure Static Website Hosting

-This project demonstrates how to host a static website using Azure Storage and Azure CDN for optimal content delivery.
+This project demonstrates how to host a static website using Azure Storage's static website hosting feature.

 ## Prerequisites